ipfs/kubo/docs/config.md

 Be mindful that:
 - Currently only `https://` URLs for [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) endpoints are supported as values.
 - The default catch-all resolver is the cleartext one provided by your operating system.
-It can be overriden by adding a DoH entry for the DNS root indicated by  `.` as illustrated above.
+It can be overridden by adding a DoH entry for the DNS root indicated by  `.` as illustrated above.
 - Out-of-the-box support for selected decentralized TLDs relies on a [centralized service which is provided on best-effort basis](https://www.cloudflare.com/distributed-web-gateway-terms/).
 The implicit DoH resolvers are:
   ```json
   {